Translation and Transliteration of Contact Information

 Implementation Project Status

-- The Implementation Review Team (IRT) is in the process of reviewing a policy document drafted by ICANN org's implementation support team.
-This document is based on input received from the IRT during the course of the implementation.
+- ICANN org has prepared a draft policy document that has been reviewed by the IRT, which is based on input received from the IRT during the course of the implementation.

 - Board Approval: September 2015